TrueQueenBee/domain-coloring/README.md

 - Navigate to the containing folder with `,cd <path>`
 - Run the command `,enter "complex-grapher-test.rkt"`

+### Use

-From there, the following commands may be used to control the calculator:
+The following commands may be used to control the calculator:

 ```
 (help) : show this dialogue